yaya2devops/2sentinel/README.md

 #  Sentinel Quickstart
 I had a great time bringing value to businesses with Sentinel, and here I will try to assist you in getting started with integrating this tool into your business.

-Sentinel, in my experience, is excellent for increasing your employees' overall awareness asides from assisting in decision making and providing advanced insights.
+Sentinel, in my experience, is excellent for increasing your employees' overall awareness asides from assisting in decision making, providing advanced insights and protect your entreprise from threats.

-I'll go over exactly what you should do to get started and get the value.

-I wrote about it [here](https://github.com/Y4HYA4/Cloud_Blogs/blob/main/cl6capiny00cmfvnv9wwv9q1y.md), so read it before diving into the procedure.
-I provided an overview of the main components.

-> assets to be added tomorrow
+First, browse this [documentation]() to get a sense of Sentinel components that we will be using below.

 ## Getting started